Algoth Niska

-Algoth Niska (5 December 1888 – 28 May 1954) was a Finnish bootlegger, footballer and adventurer.
+Algoth Niska (born Algoth Johannes Niska; 5 December 1888 – 28 May 1954) was a Finnish bootlegger, footballer and adventurer.

 Biography

 Niska was born in Viipuri in 1888 and was the youngest child.
+His father was Ivar Alfred Niska, a captain and the director of a naval school, and his mother was Maria Elisabet Hilda Schlilter.
 When his father died in 1903, the family moved to Helsinki, where he got interested in football.
+Between 1911 and 1912, he studied at the Darmstadt University of Technology.
 He was a member of the Finland football team which played at the 1912 Summer Olympics in Stockholm, losing 4–0 to England in the semi-final.

 Niska joined his first ship in 1908.
-When the First World War broke out, he went to navigation school and graduated the following year, though he never got his papers.
-He was married twice and divorced both women; he had two children.
+When the First World War broke out, he went to navigation school, passing his first mate's examination in 1914, and graduated the following year, though he never got his papers.
+He was married twice and divorced both women; his first wife was Magda Aufrichtig and his second was Celia Andersson.
+He had two children.
 The well-known Finnish musician Ilkka Lipsanen is his grandson.

 In 1919, when Finnish prohibition came into force, he acquired a large supply of now-illegal liquor.
 High society in Helsinki soon found out whom they could ask for refreshments.
-When the supply begun to run out, he bought a boat and begun to smuggle liquor from Estonian and German ships who waited outside Finnish territorial waters.
+When the supply begun to run out, he bought a boat and began to smuggle liquor from Estonian and German ships who waited outside Finnish territorial waters.
 Later he also smuggled liquor from Sweden, where it was legal but tightly controlled.

 Over the years, he used various tricks to dodge police boats – and sometimes the bullets of their machine guns – during his trips between Turku, Helsinki, Tallinn and Stockholm and in the Åland archipelago.
 He never shot back.
 In one case, he unloaded his cargo right in the heart of Helsinki while people were distracted during the visit of Gustav V of Sweden.
 At one stage, he was sentenced to a year in prison for resisting police, although he claimed to be innocent of this charge.